blchrd/procedural-music-generation/MusicTheoryNotes.md

 In the beginning, we'll use 4/4 signature.

+#### Common rhythm pattern

+For measure generation, here is the most common rhythm patterns, after implementing them, we can improve the generation.

+For 4/4 time signature:
+- 𝅘𝅥 𝅘𝅥 𝅘𝅥 𝅘𝅥𝅮 𝅘𝅥𝅮 (rock ballad type)
+- 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥 𝅘𝅥𝅮 𝅘𝅥
+- 𝅘𝅥𝅮 𝅘𝅥 𝅘𝅥 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥𝅮
+- 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥𝅮
+- 𝅘𝅥 𝅘𝅥𝅮 𝅘𝅥 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥𝅮
+- 𝅘𝅥. 𝅘𝅥 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥𝅮

+For 3/4 time signature:
+- 𝅘𝅥 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥𝅮
+- 𝅘𝅥𝅮 𝅘𝅥𝅮 𝅘𝅥 𝅘𝅥𝅮 𝅘𝅥𝅮

 #### Note translation

-* Whole note: ronde
+* Whole note: ronde, 𝅝
-* Half note: blanche
+* Half note: blanche, 𝅗𝅥
-* Quarter note: noire
+* Quarter note: noire, 𝅘𝅥
-* Eighth note: croche
+* Eighth note: croche, 𝅘𝅥𝅮
-* Sixteenth note: double-croche
+* Sixteenth note: double-croche, 𝅘𝅥𝅯
-* Thirty-second note: triple-croche
+* Thirty-second note: triple-croche, 𝅘𝅥𝅰
-* Sixty-fourth note: quadruple-croche
+* Sixty-fourth note: quadruple-croche, 𝅘𝅥𝅱
 * etc.

 A dotted note add 1/2 of the duration to the note.